 3. Develop a Positive Self-Talk Habit: The way you talk to yourself matters.
 Positive self-talk can help you develop a healthier outlook.
 An optimistic and compassionate conversation can help you manage your emotions and take positive action.

-4. Express Gratitude: Gratitude helps you recognize all the things you have to be thankful for.
+4. Express Gratitude: Gratitude helps you recognize all the things you are thankful for.
 Whether you’re grateful for a sunny day or thankful you arrived at work safely, think about all the good things you have in life.

 5. Prioritize Exercise: Physical activity is key to managing stress and improving mental health.
-And the best news is, there are many different kinds of activities that can reduce your stress.
-Find something you enjoy!
+There are many options for activities that can reduce your stress.
+So, try different activities and find something you truly enjoy!